openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 Step1: Set autoexpand to on in pool by triggering `zpool set autoexpand=on <pool_name>`.

-Step2: Remove the partition if any exists which was created by cstor-pool container(ex: sdb9).
+Step2: Remove the buffering partition if exists which was created by cstor-pool container(ex: sdb9).

-Step3: Expand the existing partition by executing following comamnd (parted </disk> resizepart <partition_number> 100%).
+Step3: Expand the existing partition by executing following comamnd
+       ```sh
+       parted </disk> resizepart <partition_number> 100%
+       ```

-Step4: Inform the pool saying disk was expanded by triggering following command zpool online -e <pool_name> <disk_name>.
+Step4: Inform the pool saying disk was expanded by triggering following command
+       ```sh
+       zpool online -e <pool_name> <disk_name>
+       ```
+NOTE: Above steps automates the steps mentioned in [doc](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/resize-single-disk-pool.md).

 ### Low Level Design

 #### Work Flow

-- User/Admin will set the value of IsBlockDeviceExpanded to true to expand the cstor pool which was on top of blockdevice.
+- User/Admin will set the value of IsBlockDeviceExpanded on CSPC to true to expand the cstor pool which was on top of blockdevice.
 - Once User/Admin updates the value CSPC controller will get update event.
 As part of event processing CSPC controller will identify which  CSPI needs to be updated and it will update CSPI with updated information.
-- When CSPI is updated CSPI controller will get update event and verifies which disk was expanded and performs Pool Expansion Steps only if IsBlockDeviceExpanded holds true and capacity of on blockdevice CR is greater than capacity on CStorPoolInstanceBlockDevice.
+- When CSPI is updated CSPI controller will get update event and verifies which disk was expanded and performs Pool Expansion Steps only if IsBlockDeviceExpanded holds true and capacity of on blockdevice CR is greater than capacity on CStorPoolInstanceBlockDevice[What if only one blockdevice got expanded in case of raid/mirror configuration?
+Pool expansion operation will be triggered but there won't be any expansion on pool].

+NOTE: Pool will be expanded only if all the blockdevices in raidgroup were expanded in case of mirror/raid configuration.
+If it is stripe configuration expanding one blockdevice will expand the pool.

 ## Drawbacks